JMK-WRL/alx-low_level_programming/0x0F-function_pointers/README.md

 # Directory Description

-* This directory contains files that depict different functions related the concept of **Function Pointer**.
+* This directory contains files that depict different functions that relate to the concept of **Function Pointers**.

 * Each task shows different uses of Function pointers.